HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;I1 Provider or Care Coordinator creates and sends an electronic referral (and a copy of the consent) to the CP
 <p style="margin: 0 0 10px 50px; width: 95%;">
-Same as 8a in the Direct but the Provider is communicating with the CP FHIR server instead of a CBOs
+Same as 8a in the Direct Referral but the Provider is communicating with the CP's FHIR server instead of a CBO's FHIR server
 </p>
 <p style="margin: 0 0 10px 50px; width: 95%;">
 See <a href="exchange_workflow.html#workflow-diagram-2">exchange workflow</a>